 To certify, you should prove that entry into the military impacts your ability to repay the financial obligation, according to Mark L. Rockefeller, a veteran and chief executive of Street Shares, a Virginia-based online lender that focuses on small-business loans for previous service members.
 “A simple letter from your commander will commonly do the trick,” he says.

 Service-Disabled Veteran-Owned Small-Business Program: This SBA program helps certifying business owners obtain sole-source federal government agreements of as much as $5 million.
 Individuals should have at least 51 % of the businessbusiness and have a service-connected impairment, as determined by the Department of Veterans Affairs or the Department of Defense, amongst other criteria.

 Street Shares: This business rewards a $5,000 grant to a new veteran-owned small businesssmall company monthly.
 The winner is selected by retired US Gen. George Casey.

 VetBiz: Utilize this Department of Veterans Affairs site to apply to end up being a qualified veteran-owned small company, which makes you qualified to win federal contracts.

 Veteran Business owner Portal: The VEP connects entrepreneurial vets to federal, state and regional financing programs, resources and opportunities.

 Discover and compare small-business loans

-Compare company loans
+Compare company loans.

-To get more info about funding choices and compare them for your little business, go to NerdWallet’s small-business loans page.
-For totally freeTotally free, customized answers to questions about funding your company, visit the Small BusinessSmall company section of NerdWallet’s Ask an Advisor page.
+To get more details about moneying options and compare them for your small company, see NerdWallet’s small-business loans page.
+For totally freeAbsolutely free, personalized answers to questions about financing your company, check out the Small Business area of NerdWallet’s Ask an Advisor page.

-Image by means of iStock.
+Image through iStock.